Skip to content

 Ben Brubaker

-A deep dive into the motivation for behind my postdoc research.
+A deep dive into the motivation for my postdoc research.
 What do microwaves and lasers have to do with communication?
-And what changes when I insist on repeating the word “quantum” twice in every sentence?
+And what changes when I add the word “quantum” twice to every sentence?

 Read More Why Build a Quantum Transducer?Continue

-Resonance can help us understand a deep connection between time and frequency characteristic of all waves, from light to acoustics to the wavefunctions of quantum mechanics.
+Resonance can help us understand a deep connection between time and frequency that applies to all waves, from light to sound to quantum physics.

 Read More Of Lifetimes and LinewidthsContinue